 - Post-traumatic – Fractures and other traumatic injuries to the bone may heal incorrectly, causing one leg to be shorter than the other; however, in some cases, these injuries can also speed up the growth of the injured leg.

 - Bone tumors – Both bone tumors and the treatments designed to eradicate them can affect bone growth.
 This is especially true if the illness happens in infancy.

-In some cases, the cause of limb length discrepancy is “idiopathic,” or unknown.
-While the exact cause of the condition may not be known, a healthcare professional who specializes in limb length discrepancy can still work with you or your loved one to decide what treatment, if any, is best for your situation.
+In some cases, the cause of leg length discrepancy is “idiopathic,” or unknown.
+While the exact cause of the condition may not be known, a healthcare professional who specializes in leg length discrepancy can still work with you or your loved one to decide what treatment, if any, is best for your situation.